2anandkr/azure-k8s-test/setup.md

 az account show
 ```

-## 2. Create and configure a storage backend for storing remote terraform state
+## 2. Configure a storage backend for storing remote terraform state and a Static IP for the cluster load balancer
 ```sh
 RESOURCE_GROUP_NAME=book-keeping
 STORAGE_ACCOUNT_NAME=tfstateindex001